ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/securebuild-setup.md

         Your public key has been saved in /home/multiarch-lab/securebuild-lab/github_keys/github_rsa.pub.
         The key fingerprint is:
         SHA256:sbEfCzwyOz/LaZ4jSeKT+Aw7IWUr7YT6m8Hxv9Dq90k multiarch-lab@ubuntu
-        The key's randomart image is:
+        The randomart image of the key is:
         +---[RSA 4096]----+
         |                 |
         |                 |